freshehr/postman-ehrscape/WorkingWithEhrscapeMarkdown.md

 The query we need to run in order to get the composition Id for the most recent vital signs composition for the selected patient is as follows:

 ![Retrieve Composition Id Explanation](./Images/RetrieveCompositionIdExplanation.jpg)

+At this stage you don’t need to worry about the exact syntax and how to create an AQL query.
+These topics are covered elsewhere, and the Specifications provide the required details.

 Open the `query` folder and select `Ad-hoc query`